 e.
 A booted vehicle that has been left unclaimed for a period of two (2) days or longer shall be subject to towing at the owner/operator expense.

-Visitor parking lots 24A & 16 (admission/alumni house) are off limits at all times.
+Enforcement Visitor parking lots 11(LOT BEHIND REC CENTER CLOSEST TO TURF FIELD) & 1 (admission/alumni house) are off limits at all times TO ALL STUDENTS AND EMPLOYEES OF THE UNIVERSITY..

 a.
 Permit color zone regulations are enforced 7:00am to 5:00pm, Monday through Friday

 i.
-Exceptions to this rule are Lot 1, Handicapped spaces, “Fire Lanes”, “No Parking Zones”, Visitor Lots (Lot 16 and Lot 24A), parking lots or spaces that are temporarily closed or reserved for University related “special events” and University-designated reserved parking spaces and which all are strictly enforced at all times.
+Exceptions to this rule are Handicapped spaces, “Fire Lanes”, “No Parking Zones”, Visitor Lots (Lot 1 and Lot 16), parking lots or spaces that are temporarily closed or reserved for University related “special events” and University-designated reserved parking spaces and which all are strictly enforced at all times.

 ii.
 Vehicles must be moved to their designated parking areas prior to 7am Monday through Friday.
 Vehicles not moved will be considered in violation and will be subject to citations and fines and/or towed at owner/operator expense.